okosei04/okosei04/README.md

 # Hi there! 👋 I'm Kofi

 ## Welcome to my corner of the coding universe!
-I'm Kofi Osei, a passionate tech enthusiast who finds joy in crafting software solutions and exploring the endless possibilities of technology.
+I'm a passionate tech enthusiast who finds joy in crafting software solutions and exploring the endless possibilities of technology.
 When I'm not in front of a computer screen, you'll likely find me on the soccer field, enjoying a game of ping pong, or glued to a basketball match.

 -  👀 I’m interested in Software Engineering and Machine Learning